davidmm07/open_selected_api/README.md

 ## Overview

 This project is a Flask web application using SQLite as the database.
-The following instructions will guide you through setting up the development environment, running the application, testing, linting, formatting the code, and managing database migrations.
+The following instructions will guide you through setting up the development environment, running the application, testing, and managing database migrations.

 ## Prerequisites